mickfuzz/dyne_docs/src/terminal/docs/36-awk.md

 2. For each line, AWK carries out all statements whose condition/pattern is met.

-Simple, isn\'t it?
+Simple, isn't it?

 ## Example 2

-Let\'s look at another example:
+Let's look at another example:

     $ awk '$4 == 2007 { print "Rank", NR, "-", $3 }' highscores.txt
     Rank 1 - Mitchell